Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Monaco Coach Corporation at its Wakarusa, Milford, Warsaw facility, reporting 515 affected workers.
+The largest notice was filed by Monaco Coach at its Wakarusa facility, reporting 515 affected workers.
 Caterpillar followed with 439 workers.

 Trend & Outlook

-This data points to a mixed picture for Indiana's labor market, with activity diverging between monthly and annual comparisons.
-The Other sector warrants close attention heading into the next period.
+The trends suggest a mixed picture for Indiana's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.